 Red TapeThese peaks are probably most famous for their "red tape".
 I won't even try and match the wonderful history of the ranch that Grant provided on his Culebra Peak page.
 Check it out for additional information.

 For climbing Vermejo, Purgatoire and neighboring "Alamosito" peak, you must first contact Cielo Vista Ranch.
 The contact information changed in early 2014, and the ranch has set up a new website for booking climbs: Cielo Vista Ranch, at this time it is unsure how they are handling booking for trips to climb Vermejo and Purgatoire peaks.
 They typically only allow one or two trips up these peaks annually as they are much less popular than Culebra Peak and Red Mountain to the north.
-The cost for this climb was $150 for all three mountains when we climbed in July of 2008, and from people I know who climbed them in 2011, the price was the same.
+The cost for this climb was $150 for all three mountains in 2014, no pricing or schedule has been released for 2015 at this time, contact the ranch for information regarding access.

 In the past the ranch has offered an "all you can climb" special rate, however, in 2008 when I inquired about this deal they said they were not doing so this year.
 If they allow this in the future, it can be an excellent opportunity to climb these and the other peaks on their property.
 Not sure if such an opportunity will ever re-present itself, but might be worth an inquiry.
 We were able to secure reservations for a group to climb the 13ers north of Culebra in 2011, future such trips would be at the ranch's discretion.
 Interested parties should inquire with the ranch.